marco76/marco76.github.io/quotes.md

+---
-# Quotes for code reviewers
+title: Quotes for code reviewers
+permalink: quotes/
+layout: post

+introduction: 'Reject pull requests with style'
+---
 Sometimes during code review we see code that we don't like and it breaks clean code principles.
 To avoid an harsh commentary we can quote some recognized expert to 'kindly' ask for a change in the code.
 Even better some quotes are funny and could help other developers to improve their code.

 I'll add more comments as I find something interesting.